Sue Anne Bartlett: Women's

 The next season, Narduzzi was replaced at second on the team by Beverley Whitten.
 The team won their third straight provincial in 1980.
 At the newly named 1980 Canadian Ladies Curling Association Championship, the team finished with a disappointing 4–6 record, tied for seventh overall.
 The team won a fourth straight provincial title in 1981, with a new front-end of Jo Ann Bepperling at lead and Narduzzi back on the team at second.
 This sent the team to the 1981 Canadian Ladies Curling Association Championship was hosted by their home province in St. John's.
 There, the team had a strong round robin showing, finishing with a 7–3 record, in third place.
 This put the team into the semifinal against Manitoba, skipped by Joan Ingram.
 Bartlett downed Manitoba 6–5 in front of 2,890 fans, after Ingram missed an "almost impossible shot" in the last end, giving up a steal.
 This put Newfoundland into the final against Alberta, skipped by Susan Seitz.
 Seitz had only lost one game in the round robin, and that was against Newfoundland.
 The team did not play as well as they had in the semifinal, losing to Alberta 7–3 in front of approximately 3,000 fans.
 In the final, Bartlett only curled 57%, much worse than her average for the week of 68%, compared to Seitz who curled 67% in the final.

 Bartlett would not win another provincial championship until 1985, when she won her ninth trip to the national championship (now called the Tournament of Hearts) with a new front end of Margaret Knickle and Debra Herbert (Porter).
 The team represented Newfoundland at the 1985 Scott Tournament of Hearts, where they finished with another 7–3 record, in a three-way tie for second with Alberta and Nova Scotia.
 This put them in a tiebreaker game against Alberta, once again skipped by Susan Seitz, a game which Bartlett described as being "close" to a grudge match.
-Bartlett easily defeated Seitz 8–2, putting them into the semifinal against Nova Scotia, skipped by Virgina Jackson.
+Bartlett easily defeated Seitz 8–2, putting them into the semifinal against Nova Scotia, skipped by Virginia Jackson.
 Nova Scotia had earned a direct entry to the semis by drawing straws against the other two teams.
 Newfoundland easily beat Nova Scotia as well, sending Bartlett to the final against British Columbia's Linda Moore rink.
 In the final, Newfoundland gave up a five-end in the first end, and were down 8–0 after three.
 The team battled back, but it was too little, too late, and ended up losing to B.C.
 13–7.